-What’s the Difference Between Prebiotics and Probiotics?
+Understanding the Difference Between Probiotics and Prebiotics

 In recent years, gut health has come roaring onto the scene as a hot topic with prebiotics and probiotics taking center stage.
 If you’ve gone through the dairy aisle of your local grocery store, you’ve probably seen more and more yogurt and kefir products touting their probiotic properties from the shelves.
-And while foods with prebiotics may not be so obviously labeled, they’re equally as important to the body.

 Prebiotics are essential for populating the healthy bacteria in your gut, so if you’re eating foods that contain prebiotic fiber, your gut bacteria will grow and thrive, resulting in smoother digestion, stronger immunity, and balanced hormones.
 On the contrary, if your diet is low in prebiotic foods, your healthy gut bacteria will slowly die off or be replaced by potentially harmful bacteria.

-These gut bacteria boosters can be found in many fruits, vegetables, whole grains and legumes, so the good news is, you’re probably getting a lot of them already!
+These gut bacteria boosters can be found in many fruits, vegetables, whole grains and legumes, so the good news is, you’re probably getting a lot of them already.
 Some of the best and most delicious sources include artichokes, bananas, dandelion greens, asparagus and apple skins.

-Being the fuel for probiotics, prebiotics are essential to the health of our gutty works, so hooray for delightfully fibrous, wonderfully nutritious fruits and veggies!
+Being the fuel for probiotics, prebiotics are essential to the health of our gutty works, so hooray for delightfully fibrous, wonderfully nutritious fruits and veggies.

 Probiotics are powerhouses for the body, and these incredibly small organisms consist of many kinds of bacterias and yeasts.
 And while bacteria and excessive yeast may make your brain jump to thinking of infection — stop there.
 Not all bacteria are bad for you!
 You actually have a significant amount of good bacteria living in your gut (specifically in the intestines and digestive tract) that are vitally important for keeping you healthy and are responsible for breaking down the food you eat.
 As a matter of fact, microorganisms, like bacteria, outnumber human cells in your body 10 to one.